RMITLibrary/easy_cite/2022-build/markdown/rmitharvard.md

 For direct quotes, page numbers are only required when they are provided in the original work.
 After the year, put a colon (:) followed by the page number.
 If no page number is available, you can indicate the location of the quote in your writing.

-If there is no author, cite the newspaper title and the full publication date (e.g. 2 October 2021).
-Italicise the newspaper title.
+The example below comes from a source that has a page number, i.e. 25:

-> 'Australia's aged-care system is revealing itself to be all too frequently woefully ineffective in meeting the needs of those who rely on its services' (*The Sunday Age* 2 October 2021:25).
+> 'Australia's aged-care system is revealing itself to be all too frequently woefully ineffective in meeting the needs of those who rely on its services' (The Sunday Age 2 October 2021:25).

 #### In-text reference: Paraphrasing

 Paraphrasing is when you are expressing the ideas of the author(s) in your own words.

-> Aged care providers are starting to introduce new fee schemes in response to changes to Federal government funding (*The Sunday Age* 2 October 2021).
+> Aged care providers are starting to introduce new fee schemes in response to changes to Federal government funding (The Sunday Age 2 October 2021).

 #### Reference list entry

 In your reference list:

-- Enclose the title of the article in single inverted commas (quotation marks).
+- If the newspaper article does not have a person identified as the author, use the name of the newspaper instead (do no italicise) followed by the day, month and year of the article in parentheses, e.g. Financial Review (7 August 2021).

-- Italicise the newspaper title.
+- Put the title of the article in single inverted commas (quotation marks).

-- Include the full publication date in brackets after newspaper name (e.g. 7 August 2021).
+- Italicise only the second instance of the newspaper name after the article title.

 ##### Rule

-> *Newspaper Name* (Day Month Year) 'Title of article: subtitle of article'.
+> Name of Newspaper (Day Month Year) 'Title of article: subtitle of article', *Name of Newspaper*.

 ##### Example

-> *Financial Review* (7 August 2021) 'Small business response to COVID-19'.
+> Financial Review (7 August 2021) 'Small business response to COVID-19', *Financial Review*.

 ###### end-subtype-content